Building Regulations Wales Sprinkler Systems

 In April 2014, installation of automatic fire sprinkler systems was made compulsory in Wales for all converted and new-build residential properties.
 It was a significant change to legislation and followed approval by the Welsh Assembly in October 2013 of the Domestic Fire Safety (Wales) Measure 2011.
 The regulations were signed into law and a Commencement Order issued.

-Building Research Establishment Analysis
+Building Research Establishment Analysis of Wales Sprinkler Systems

-These findings were questioned by bodies supportive of the new Welsh Measure (including the Chief Fire Officers’ Association) who contrasted the lower figures used to establish the (statistical) value of a life in the United Kingdom, with those applied in other parts of the world.
+These findings were questioned by bodies supportive of the new Welsh Measure (including the Chief Fire Officers’ Association) These contrasted the lower figures used to establish the (statistical) value of a life in the United Kingdom, with those applied in other parts of the world.
 In America, for instance, the figure was three times that used in the UK, whilst the Norwegian figure was twice as big.